 MARCO GIULIANI → The first Max Payne title puts you in the shoes of a cop whose family was brutally murdered by a group of junkies.
 After finding out that said junkies were under the influence of a drug called Valkyrie, Max decides to transfer to the DEA and put the people responsible for plaguing the streets of New York with this drug behind bars.

 On the surface level, the premise of Max Payne is as basic as it can get.
 However, what separates Max Payne from other action games (and noir works, as a matter of fact) is the manner in which the story is presented.
-The destruction and hundreds of bodies that Max leaves behind are mere background noises compared to the interior struggles that he goes through.
+The destruction and hundreds of bodies that Max leaves behind are mere background noises compared to the inner struggles that he goes through.

 The game itself is a comprehensive exploration of Max’s psyche, and the thing that I found most interesting is the fact that at no point does he attempt to justify his actions.
 Max is simply a man who has nothing to live for anymore, so he might just as well try to unravel the conspiracy before going out with a bang.

 What made Max Payne unique at the time is the presentation.
-The game uses a comic-book format instead of cutscenes, which is not only a brilliant stylistic choice that perfectly conveys the mood of the story and Max’s psychological torment, but a clever workaround to the studio’s then-limited financial resources.
+The game uses a comic-book panel format instead of cutscenes, which is not only a brilliant stylistic choice that perfectly conveys the mood of the story and Max’s psychological torment but a clever workaround to the studio’s then-limited financial resources.

 With Max’s quest for revenge completed and all people responsible for the death of his family dead, one might wonder what comes next for a man like Max.
 Technically, Max has no reason not to throw his guns in the first ditch and settle in a place as far away from New York as possible.
 Realistically speaking, there’s no chance a man that went through Max’s experiences could ever heal, as Max Payne 2: The Fall of Max Payne aptly demonstrates.